 #1 Has COVID & social restrictions affected the funeral ritual?

-Some families ended up with no choice other than to arrange a cremation in order to take care of the disposition of their loved ones.
+Some families ended up with no choice other than to arrange a cremation to take care of the disposition of their loved ones.
 Some funeral homes were already positioned to meet these challenges, while others did adapt quickly to this radical change in their industry.

 Adopting technology at a speed not witnessed before, where online arrangement, electronic signatures, and electronic filing of documents have now become a new contactless means of arranging a cremation.

-#2 Is the cost of cremation likely to change in 2023?
+#2 Is the cost of cremation likely to change in 2024?

-Yes, I would forecast that we are likely to see the cost of cremation increase moving into 2023.
+Yes, I forecast that the cremation cost will likely increase this year.
 The cost of cremation services, especially low-cost direct cremation, could be considered a key reason for the shift from traditional funeral services to cremation as an affordable alternative.

 In many cities, a direct cremation can be conducted for less than $800, and many cremation service providers report that 70% of the cremations they perform are indeed direct cremations.

-Read on to learn more about why cremation prices may rise in 2023.
+Read on to learn more about why cremation prices may rise in 2024

 Increase in Gas Prices